andrewtavis/poli-sci-kit/README.md

 [//]: # "The '-' after the section links is needed to make them work on GH (because of ↩s)" **Jump to:**<a id="jumpto"></a> [Appointment](#appointment-) • [Plotting](#plotting-) • [Examples](#examples-) • [To-Do](#to-do-)

 **poli-sci-kit** is a Python package for political science appointment and election analysis.
 The goal is to provide a comprehensive tool for all methods needed to analyze and simulate election results.
-See the [documentation](https://poli-sci-kit.readthedocs.io/en/latest/) for a full outline of the package including algorithms and visualization techniques.
+See the [documentation](https://poli-sci-kit.readthedocs.io/en/latest/) for a full outline of the package including algorithms and visualization techniques. test

 # Installation via PyPi
 ```bash